grafana/k6-template-typescript/README.md

 ## Installation

-**Creating a repository from the `example-typescript` template**
+**Creating a project from the `template-typescript` template**

-We have configured this project as a GitHub template to simplify starting a new Typescript project.
-Navigate to the [example-typescript](https://github.com/k6io/example-typescript) page and click **Use this template**.
+To generate a Typescript project that includes the dependencies and initial configuration, navigate to the [template-typescript](https://github.com/k6io/template-typescript) page and click **Use this template**.

   ![](assets/use-this-template-button.png)

 **Install dependencies**

-Move to the project root folder and install the dependencies defined in [`package.json`](./package.json)
+Now, move to the project root folder and install the dependencies defined in [`package.json`](./package.json)

 ```bash
 $ yarn install